 We are addressing two huge needs in science communication:

 First, the public needs stepping stones from their general vocabulary to the language of science.

 Second, there is a huge desire in the scientific community to contribute to outreach and communication.
 However, there are very few well-defined opportunities to do so.

 Science Sketches addresses these two needs with a synergistic approach.
 We have designed an efficient program to crowdsource the production of engaging 2-minute sketch videos that quickly explain deep scientific concepts using simple vocabulary.

-Over the past 4 years, we have perfected a simple recipe to make a Science Sketch.
+In building this project, we have perfected a simple recipe to make a Science Sketch.